Imtiaz Ibne Alam

 How the Digestive System Works?

-When food enters into the mouth, it mixes with saliva.
+1. Mouth and Pharynx: When food enters into the mouth, it mixes with saliva.
 As the teeth break down the food into small particles, the saliva starts to dissolve the particles to form a watery mixture.
 The tongue then forces back these particles into the throat (pharynx).

-Bile from liver and digested enzymes from the pancreas enters into the duodenum to aid in digestion.
+4. Small Intestine: From the stomach, the chyme passes through the pyloric sphincter and enters the small intestine (duodenum).
+Bile from the liver and digested enzymes from the pancreas enter the duodenum to aid in digestion.
+The small intestine consists of three parts: duodenum, jejunum, and ileum.
+Most of the tasks of absorption, distribution, and metabolism are done in the small intestine.
 Absorbed nutrients pass from the lumen of the small intestine into the blood and lymph.

-Finally, the undigested particle from the small intestine goes to the ileo-cecal valve and moves into the colon or large intestine.
+5. Large Intestine: Finally, the undigested particles from the small intestine go to the ileo-cecal valve and move into the colon or large intestine.
+The undigested residue passes through the cecum, ascending colon, transverse colon, descending colon, and sigmoid colon.
+The colon of our digestive system:

 • absorbs water,